quytc/Linearizability/README.md

       2.1.
 Verifying safety:

          $/run -p shape -e algorithm_name

       2.2.
 Verifying linearizability:

          $/run -p linearizability -e algorithm_name

-      where algorithm_name is the name of the verified algorithm.
+      Where algorithm_name is the name of the verified algorithm.

    For example: You can verify linearizability of Treiber algorithm by the command: $/run -p linearizability -e Treiber Input file format